-- Choose the type of questions you want to ask (such as multiple-choice questions, short answer type)
+- Choose the type of questions you want to ask.
+For example, multiple-choice questions, short answer type

-Note that the date and time of service input field is not required as Google Forms will automatically add this in the response sheet.
+Note that the date and time of service input field are not required as Google Forms will automatically add this in the response sheet.

 Your Google form with the questions will be created.
-You can also get a link of the form— click on Send in right hand side of your dashboard and select the URL icon.
+You can also get a link to the form— click on Send on the right-hand side of your dashboard and select the URL icon.
 You can then copy the link.

 b.
 How to get responses